simerplaha/akka-typed-stasher/README.md

       fifoStashLimit = 100,
       popLastStashLimit = 100,
       fixedStashLimit = 100,
-      //executed when the stash limit is reached onCommandDropped = (message: String) => println(message),
+      //executed when the stash limit is reached.
+Can be used to reply to the sender of the failure. onCommandDropped = (message: String) => println(message),
       //Some messages may have replyTo ActorRef.
 Stash can watch for these actor and remove the message
       //if the replyTo actor is terminated